SteveALee/fullmeasure-blog/source/_posts/practice-with-alexa.md

 ## The sendosc command - The Techy Bit

-So we need a command to invoke Song Masters OSC support with the correct parameters.
+So we need a command to invoke Song Master's OSC support with the correct parameters.

 The OSC specification is just a data format and each command contains: